briankendall/proxy-audio-device/README.md

 ## Proxy Audio Driver

 A HAL virtual audio driver for macOS that sends all output to another audio device.
-It's main purpose is to make it possible to use macOS's system volume controls such as the volume menu bar icon or volume keyboard keys to change the volume of external audio interfaces that don't allow it.
-It might be useful for something else too.
+Its main purpose is to make it possible to use macOS's system volume controls, such as the volume menu bar icon or volume keyboard keys, to change the volume of external audio interfaces that don't allow it.
+It might be useful for something else, too.

 ### Installation